-The Plan's participation in LUC for the annual periods ended December 31, 2022 and 2021 is outlined in the table below.
+The Plan's participation in LUC for the annual periods ended December 31, 2023 and 2022 is outlined in the table below.
 The "EIN/Pension Plan Number" column provides the Employee Identification Number (EIN) and the three-digit plan number, if applicable.
-The most recent Pension Protection Act (PPA) zone status available in 2022 and 2021 for LUC's year-end is as of December 31, 2022 and 2021, respectively.
+The most recent Pension Protection Act (PPA) zone status available in 2023 and 2022 for LUC's year-end is as of December 31, 2023 and 2022, respectively.
 The zone status is based on information that the Plan received from LUC and is certified by the LUC's actuary.
 Among other factors, plans in the red zone are generally less than 65 percent funded, plans in the yellow zone are less than 80 percent funded, and plans in the green zone are at least 80 percent funded.
 The "FIP/RP Status Pending/Implemented" column indicates plans for which a financial improvement plan (FIP) or a rehabilitation plan (RP) is either pending or has been implemented.

-Pension EIN/Pension tection Act Status FIP/RP Status Pending/ Contribution s of the Plan Surcharge Fund Plan Number 2022 2021 Implemented 2022 2021 Imposed SMART Local Unions and Councils' Pension Plan 52-6117151 333 Green Green N/A \$ 758,901 \$ 745,546 N/A
+Pension EIN/Pension Status FIP/RP Status Pending/ s of the Plan Surcharge Fund Plan Number 2023 2022 Implemented 2023 2022 Imposed SMART Local Unions and Councils' Pension Plan 52-6117151 333 Green Green N/A \$ 781,556 \$ 758,901 N/A

-The Plan was listed in SMART Local Unions and Councils Pension Plan's 2021 Form 5500 as providing more than 5% of the total contributions for the plan's year-end.
+The Plan was listed in SMART Local Unions and Councils Pension Plan's 2022 Form 5500 as providing more than 5% of the total contributions for the plan's year-end.